ArcadiaPower/axolotl/README.md

 awswitch -p example-staging -- aws sts get-caller-identity
 ```

+### Profile Completion

+If you run `awswitch` without passing any arguments the tool provides autocomplete and tabcomplete functionality based on the profile names in your local `~/.aws/credentials` file or the file specified by the `$AWS_SHARED_CREDENTIALS_FILE` environment variable if set.

 ## Credit and Why Yet Another Tool

 This tool exists thanks to the inspiration of far greater utilities, specifically [aws-vault], [saml2aws], and [gimme-aws-creds].
 It's born out of a need for a workflow to authenticate many AWS accounts via Okta SSO and solves a specific niche that the existing tools didn't quite cover.